ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 </style>

 [^1]: In some cases, traditional approaches still work when
-    spam-producers don’t bother to remove common tells in chatbot output (like “happy to help!”, or “certainly!”).
+    spam-producers don’t bother to remove common tells that indicate chatbot output (like “happy to help!”, or “certainly!”).
 But, we’ve definitely kicked off a new arms-race between factions in this conflict.

     I haven’t discussed the issue in either of these posts, but it’s extremely concerning to read reports about LLM usage for writing